 These actions are available to all creatures by default.

 Melee Attack (1 action): Make an attack against a target a number of tiles away less than or equal to your weapon’s range.
 The damage this attack deals is equal to 1d4 + strength score + the damage modifier of your weapon - your opponent’s defense.
 This value decreases by 1 for each subsequent attack made on your turn including ranged attacks and any spells/miscellaneous actions in combat that include physical attacks.
-If a target is at a rage where they are possible to hit, but not covered by your weapon’s range interval (such as 1 tiles away for a weapon with range 2-3), you take a -2 penalty to hit.
+If a target is at a range where they are possible to hit, but not covered by your weapon’s range interval (such as 1 tiles away for a weapon with range 2-3), you take a -2 penalty to hit.

 If your attack roll results in a 4, you score a critical hit dealing 1 additional damage.
 The minimum damage dealt on a critical hit is 1.